ArasLabs/workflow-timeline/README.md

 1. Backup your database and store the BAK file in a safe place.
 2. Open up the Aras Package Import tool.
 3. Enter your login credentials and click **Login**
-    * _Note: You must login as root for the package import to succeed!_
+    * _Note: You must log in as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
     * Optional: Enter a description in the Description field.
 5. Enter the path to your local `..\workflow-timeline\Import\imports.mf` file in the Manifest File field.